SanneEmmanuel/MultiColorTextView/README.md

 ```

 ## Intro
-This is a dynamic TextView creaed by <a href="https://www.facebook.com/sansax.bassist.5">Sanne Karibo</a> that enables Programmer add different colours to one textview
+This is a dynamic TextView creaed by <a href="https://www.facebook.com/sansax.bassist.5">Sanne Karibo</a> that enables Programmers add different colours to one textview
-It is easy to use and has all the regular function of a normal TextView only More.
+It is easy to use and has all the regular functions of a normal TextView only More.
-#Install

 <p align="center">
   <img alt="Example usage" src="media/screen.png">